Doctors are among the many dead in Gaza. These are their stories

 "We had hoped, but unfortunately we received the news that he had been killed," he said.

-Even more devastating to those who knew the soft-spoken man was confirmation that 30 members of Saidam's extended family were also killed by the missile strike, Mattar added.
+Even more devastating to those who knew the soft-spoken man was confirmation that 30 members of Saidam's extended family were also killed by the missile strike.
+One of Saidam's former colleagues told NPR that the surgeon's wife and kids were pulled out of the rubble — still alive — the following morning.

 It is not uncommon for a single bomb to wipe out entire families.
 As Mattar previously told NPR, it's tradition in Gaza for parents, children, brothers and sisters to live in the same building.
 As a result, one strike can extinguish multiple generations at once.

-In Saidam's case, he'd come home from Shifa when his mother and sister, who had her own children in tow, arrived seeking shelter.
+In Saidam's case, he'd come home from Shifa when his sister, who had her own children in tow, arrived seeking shelter.
 They were trying to escape the bombing of their own neighborhood.

-One of Saidam's former colleagues told NPR that his wife and kids were pulled out of the rubble — still alive — the following morning.

 Mattar, who spoke with NPR from Shifa hospital before it ceased operations, talked about his friend as a focused and steady man.
 Whenever he ran into Saidam in the cafeteria or the hospital's corridors, he said, they'd discuss cases and patient care plans.